 - Cauliflower and herbs can be blitzed together in order to make pasta sauce or white sauce.

-- A cream made of cashews soaked
+- A cream made of cashews soaked in water overnight can be added to curries.

 2. Almond And Soy Milk